 Note: The conversions here are not exact.
 Standard 29″ wheels are exactly the same as ISO diameter 622mm wheels which are sometimes referred to as 700c wheels.
 The math is misleading, as 29″ doesn’t equal exactly 622mm.
 That’s because these measurements don’t refer to the same part of the wheel.
 29″ refers to the outer diameter of the wheel, while 622mm refers to the wheel’s bead seat diameter.

-Bikes that have 24-inch wheels or smaller are typically kids’ bikes, but sometimes specialty rides like BMX bikes.
+Bikes with 24-inch wheels or smaller are typically kids’ bikes, but sometimes specialty rides like BMX bikes.

 Meanwhile, oversized bike wheels at 30 inches or larger are typically custom-builds for people with very large frames.